Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid convex polygons

 For the plane sweep, leftmost and rightmost extreme vertices of convex polygons in $\cal{P}$ are found in $O(n)$ time.
 There are $O(h)$ line segments in $\cal{T}$, cardinality of $\Omega$ is $O(h)$, and $O(h)$ line segment-obstacle pairs (respectively from $\cal{T}$ and $\cal{P}$) that intersect.
-The number of event points due to $L, R,$ and endpoints of line segments in $\cal{T}$ is $O(h)$.
-If $l$ and $P$ become non-adjacent along the sweep-line, deleting their point of intersection from $Q$ is charged to the event that caused them non-adjacent.
-The sweep-line status structure is updated at the points in $R$ as well as with the rightmost endpoints of line segments in $\cal{T}$; there are $O(h)$ such event points.
+The number of event points due to the endpoints in sets $L, R$, and the endpoints of line segments in $\cal{T}$ is $O(h)$.
+If $l$ and $P$ become non-adjacent along the sweep line, deleting their point of intersection from $Q$ is charged to the event that caused them non-adjacent.
+The sweep line status is updated if any of these $O(h)$ number of event points occur.
 Analogous to the analysis provided for line segment intersection \cite{books/compgeom/deberg2008}, our plane sweep algorithm takes $O(n+h\lg{h})$ time.

-Due to Dobkin et al. \cite{journals/tcs/DobkinK83}, determining whether a line segment $l$ in $SP_\Omega$ intersects with an obstacle $P$ takes $O(\lg{n})$ time, The preprocessing structures corresponding to \cite{journals/tcs/DobkinK83} take $O(n)$ space and they are constructed in $O(n)$ time.
-Further, replacing every line segment between points of intersection with the corresponding geodesic shortest path along the boundaries of obstacles together takes $O(n)$ time altogether. \end{proof}
+Due to Dobkin et~al.~\cite{journals/tcs/DobkinK83}, determining whether a line segment $l$ in $SP_\Omega$ intersects with an obstacle $P$ takes $O(\lg{n})$ time, The preprocessing structures corresponding to \cite{journals/tcs/DobkinK83} take $O(n)$ space and they are constructed in $O(n)$ time.
+Further, replacing every line segment between points of intersection with their respective geodesic shortest paths along the boundaries of obstacles together take $O(n)$ time. \end{proof}